raku-community-modules/XML-Query/README.md

 It works with the [XML](https://github.com/supernovus/exemel) library to provide a flexible and easy method of querying for specific XML/XHTML nodes.

-I haven't fully mapped out the full spec for this, but the idea is to have chainable queries.
-To do this, the XML::Query object will return XML::Query::Result objects, which in turn support certain sub-queries, such as 'not', 'first', 'last', 'eq', 'closest', 'children', 'parent', etc.

 Unlike jQuery, XML::Query is for querying and travsersing XML structures only, and does not support direct manipulation of XML data (however you can use the features inherent to the XML library to manipulate the data.)